selfsame/mud.tilde.town/readme.md

 ## Schemaless
-* rooms, objects, and entities are arbitrary components for the demo library
+* rooms, objects, and entities are arbitrary components for the demo library.
-* Games are defined by actions and entities, gameplay code should be decoupled from the mud library
+* Games are defined by actions and entities, gameplay code is decoupled from the server

 WIKI
 ======